AndreasChristensen89/salary_struggle/README.md

 * Interviews are meant to be special and exhaustive, and the player will need to be at full power At the end of the interview the code sends another ajax call if the player was successful.
 This is to avoid cheating, otherwise players could simply enter the link to level up.

+It is set up so that admin can create more characters and create randomness in terms of who the player will face.
+Each interview picks a random interviewer at a specific level.
+On deployment there is only one interviewer per level.

 Players are met with questions which take different forms.

 - Skill questions: Questions that only allow skill usage and is based on luck, unless the skill level is higher than the opponents, in which case they will always win.